Dear reader of ADxS.org, please excuse the disruption.

 2.6.
 Affiliation motive is dopaminergically controlled

 Motivation is mediated by different neurotransmitters depending on the type of motive.
-Motivation can basically be divided into the groups of power motive, affiliation motive and achievement motive.31 In the case of fear of rejection, the affiliation motive is specifically addressed, not the achievement motive and not the power motive.
-Only the affiliation motive is dopaminergically controlled.323334 Since ADHD is characterized by a lack of dopamine in the PFC and in the striatum, the reward and reinforcement center of the brain, it seems plausible from this point of view that ADHD sufferers are particularly susceptible to fear of rejection and criticism.
+In terms of motives, motivation can basically be divided into the groups of power motive, affiliation motive and achievement motive.33 In the case of fear of rejection, the affiliation motive is specifically addressed, not the achievement motive or the power motive.
+Only the affiliation motive is dopaminergically controlled.343536 Since ADHD is characterized by a dopamine deficiency in the PFC and in the striatum, the reward and reinforcement center of the brain, it seems plausible from this point of view that people with ADHD are particularly susceptible to fear of rejection and criticism.

 2.7.
 Affiliation motive can eliminate procrastination

-The particular importance of the affiliation motive in ADHD is also reflected in the fact that ADHD-HI sufferers find it much easier to carry out activities for someone else that they cannot do for themselves (due to pronounced procrastination).
-This goes so far that Passig and Lobo recommend as a coping strategy for procrastination that those affected do the activities they procrastinate in exchange for someone else.35
+The particular importance of the affiliation motive in ADHD is also shown by the fact that people with ADHD-HI find it much easier to carry out activities for someone else that they cannot do for themselves (due to pronounced procrastination).
+This goes so far that Passig and Lobo recommend as a coping strategy for procrastination that people with ADHD do the activities they procrastinate in exchange for someone else.37

 2.8.
 Overestimation of own social skills as RS

-ADHD sufferers often overestimate their own social skills.
-This symptom is not so serious that it could be described as a key feature of ADHD.
+People with ADHD often overestimate their own social skills.
+This symptom is not so serious that it could be described as a contributing factor to ADHD.

-In a test group of n = 82 girls aged 9 to 12, the n = 42 ADHD sufferers overestimated their social skills significantly more than non-affected persons compared to external assessments (teachers, parents and third-party observers).
+In a test group of n = 82 girls aged 9 to 12 years, the n = 42 people with ADHD overestimated their social skills significantly more than non-affected people compared to external assessments (teachers, parents and third-party observers).
 If oppositional defiant behavior was added, this increased even further, as did reduced depression symptoms.
-Overconfidence only correlated with the tendency of ADHD sufferers to distort responses in the direction of social desirability (socially desirable reporting bias).
-In ADHD sufferers, the overestimation of social competence was linked to the degree of imbalance.
+Overconfidence only correlated with the tendency of people with ADHD to bias responses towards social desirability (socially desirable reporting bias).
+In persons with ADHD, overestimation of social competence was linked to the degree of imbalance.
 Overconfidence decreased with increasing balance, whereas it increased with balance in non-affected individuals.

 This could be interpreted as an effect of the rejection sensitivity typical of ADHD, particularly due to the bias towards social desirability.